Columbia ISA

 Getting started with digital cable

-Your local cable TV provider such as Time-Warner Cable, Cox, Comcast, Charter etc. will get you started with a subscription to digital cable TV programming and will also get you a digital cable TV converter set top box, route a coax cable into your home and may even provide basic setup, but you need to go beyond the basics when, for example, you want to hookup an A/V receiver for Dolby Digital surround sound or hookup an all digital DVI or HDMI cable to your HDTV.
+Your local cable TV provider such as Spectrum Cable, Cox, Comcast, Charter etc. will get you started with a subscription to digital cable TV programming and will also get you a digital cable TV converter set top box, route a coax cable into your home and may even provide basic setup, but you need to go beyond the basics when, for example, you want to hookup an A/V receiver for Dolby Digital surround sound or hookup an all digital HDMI cable to your TV.

 Digital cable set-top-boxes extract and process digital and analog audio and video from a single coaxial cable.

-Standard cable boxes offer a coaxial RF output to a TV that has to be tuned to channel 3.
-These analog cable boxes can provide mono audio or separate RCA jacks for two-channel stereo output and composite video or even S-video outputs.
+Standard cable boxes offer a coaxial RF output to a TV that has to be tuned to channel 3 or 4.
+These cable boxes can provide mono audio or separate RCA jacks for two-channel stereo output and composite video or even S-video outputs.
 These audio/video output jacks connect directly to your home theater receiver or TV for video and audio.
+Some of these boxes offer an HDMI output for newer TVs with HDMI inputs.

 Hookup diagram: Cable TV